johnsonlab-ic/GWASi-flow/README.md

 You can mix both URL and local file paths in the same CSV file.
 Local files are detected if the path starts with `/`, `./`, or `../`.

-### Local File Handling

-When using local files:
-- Files are processed locally without using containers
-- Nextflow correctly stages these files regardless of where they are located
-- All file types (plain text, gzipped, zipped, bzipped) are handled correctly

 ## Output